Physical Symptoms Of Autistic Burnout That I Wasn't Aware Of

 My Warehouse Reality

-I work three warehouse shifts each week—Sunday, Monday, Tuesday, 10 hours each.
-Physical work is manageable.
-It's everything else: micromanagement, forced social conversations, masking—forcing eye contact when my brain screams to just let me work, the executive function drain of counting and scanning when I'm already at 2 energy units
+I work three warehouse shifts each week—Tuesday, Wednesday, Thursday, 10 hours each.
+Physical work is manageable especially since I've been exercising long before I started working there 2-3 years ago.
+It's everything else that's the problem: Being micromanaged, forced social conversations, masking—forcing eye contact when my brain screams to just let me work, the executive function drain of counting and scanning when I'm already operating on low energy most days.

 Here's what shocked me: When I’m burned out, it feels like my brain steals energy from my body when I run.

-On 2-energy level days, my legs give out faster.
-I trip constantly—not clumsiness, but my brain being too exhausted from three days of warehouse mental load to tell my feet where to step.
+With my app 1-10 slider scale in mind, operating on around 3 energy level majority of the time, my legs give out faster.
+I trip constantly—not clumsiness, but my brain being too exhausted from constant sensory load at my warehouse job and at home to tell my feet where to step and where not to step.
+It's additional load, not just physical.

 At work, I'm tripping over boxes, forgetting to scan items, making mistakes that could get me written up.
 Four write-ups = fired.
 So I hyper-focus and double-check everything.
-That mental effort drains me more than the physical work itself.
+That mental effort drains me more than the physical work itself so I end up subconsiously doubling my effort to ensure I don't get trouble in the end.

 The Recovery That Never Comes

 I get 8 hours of sleep.
-Nowhere near enough.
-My brain used so much physical energy keeping me safe—not tripping, remembering steps—that 8 hours barely touches the deficit.
-Takes 3-4 days to recover enough energy to function at work.
-Running gets cancelled.
+Since I've been in burnout so long, I often don't even know how much I truly need and I feel that 9 hours is the floor, rather then merely 8.
+N My brain used so much physical energy keeping me safe—not tripping, remembering steps—that 8 hours barely touches the deficit.
+Alongside taking 3-4 days to recover enough energy to function at work.
+Running gets cancelled most low-energy days since I literally can't handle it.

-The physical symptoms compound: exhaustion → mistakes → anxiety → less energy units→ more mistakes → more anxiety.
+The physical symptoms compound: exhaustion → mistakes → anxiety → less energy to handle more cognitive load→ more mistakes → more anxiety.
 The loop doesn't break.

-I thought burnout was just being tired.
-I didn't know my body would give out, that I'd lose coordination, that masking at work would steal the physical energy I need to exist.
+I thought burnout was just being tired mentally.
+I didn't know my body would give out, that I'd lose coordination, that masking at work would steal the physical energy I need to handle everything else.

-This is why I built Spoons.
-I needed to see the pattern—the 0-energy days after shifts, the 3-4 day recovery timeline, the difference between 2 energy and 6 energy.
-I needed data to prove to myself that I'm not lazy, I'm not weak, I'm just autistic and burnt out and my body is drained because of it.
+I built Spoons, an autism energy tracker since at this point, I needed data to prove to myself that I'm not lazy, or "undisicplined", I'm just autistic and burnt out and my body is drained because of everything I go through without a window of pure recovery time

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.